Skip to content

 Using a PC to Host Android Emulator and Devices

 The first thing you need to do is install the latest version of Appium.
-The easiest way to install it is to use Command Prompt.
+The easiest way to install it is to use the Command Prompt.

 1. Install NodeJS and NPM as described here.